tionis/nextpipe/README.md

 # Nextpipe
+> This was archived as I will integrate future ideas directly into patchwork and I don't want to depend too much on nextcloud due to it's complexity which makes it less reliable than I would like.

 > This is a work in progress in the early stages.
 Currently the code is practically the same as [patchwork](https://github.com/tionis/patchwork)